ErikFolkesson/nn_from_scratch_python/README.md

 3. Once the notebook is open in Google Colab, you can run it by clicking on the "Runtime" menu and then "Run all".
 This will execute all the cells in the notebook, running the tests for the project.

 Please note that running the notebook may take some time, as it includes training a neural network on a housing dataset.
 You can monitor the progress of the training in the output of the cells.

-## License
-This project is licensed under the MIT License.
-The full license text is available in the `LICENSE` file.

-Here is a brief summary:

-Permission is granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction.
-This includes without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-Persons to whom the Software is furnished are permitted to do so, subject to the following conditions:
-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-The software is provided "as is", without warranty of any kind, express or implied.
-Please refer to the LICENSE file for the full terms.